 The architect initially provided Zahner with a small-scale physical model.
 Using 3D scanning capabilities, the team developed a digital model in CAD system Pro Engineer.
 (Today, the company uses a more sophisticated 3DEXPERIENCE platform.)

-Zahner engineers used this model to refine the form into ZEPPS assemblies, the Zahner patented system for building sculptural forms.
+Zahner engineers used this model to refine the form into ZEPPS assemblies, the Zahner system for building sculptural forms.
 Typically, the ZEPPS system exists as a secondary structure to a structural steel primary support.
 For Turbulence House, the ZEPPS assemblies serve as the primary structure, which required additional engineering for full integration.

 A total of 31 pre-fabricated metal assemblies, each with a unique shape, form the “shell” of the house.
 Galvalume, an alloy of zinc and aluminum, was used to create the building skin.